andres-lowrie/lang/docs/content/docs/basics/blocks.md

 If you pass a block to a function that declares what type of block it wants, then _lang_ won't do any guessing and instead do compile checking

-For example here's the [type]() function declaration
+For example here's the <a>type</a> function declaration

 ```
-type = grammar.block:type -> type {
+type = grammar.type_block -> {
   // implementation
 }
 ```

-This tells the compiler that the `type` function can only ever receive a type block and thus when the compiler parses code that uses it, it will only ever look for type blocks and clear up ambiguous code
+This tells the interpreter that the `type` function can only ever receive a type block and thus when the interpreter parses code that uses it, it will only ever look for type blocks and clear up ambiguous code

 ```